stackpress/lib/docs/Types.md

 **Usage**

 Used for configuration objects and form data where complex objects are not allowed, only primitive values.

-## Cookie Types
+## 3. Cookie Types

-The following types define cookie configuration and parsing options.
+The following types define cookie configuration and parsing options for HTTP cookie management with security and behavior settings.

-### CookieOptions
+### 3.1.
+CookieOptions

 Configuration options for HTTP cookies including security and behavior settings.

 ```typescript
 const cookieConfig: CookieOptions = {